helaili/github-oidc-auth-app/README.md

 - issues: `write`

 In order to use this sandbox, you will need to:
-- Create a file named `oidc_entitlements.yml` in the `.github-private` repository of your organisation as shown above.
+- Create a file named `oidc_entitlements.yml` in the `.github-private` repository of your organisation as previously explained.
 - Install the app on your organisation by clicking [here](https://github.com/apps/oidc-auth-for-github-sandbox).
-Make sure you grant the app access to at lest the `.github-private` and whichever other repository you will want to access with the token.
+Make sure you grant the app access to at least the `.github-private` repository and whichever other one within this organisation that you will want to access using the token.
 Store the installation ID somewhere.
 - Create a workflow that uses the action `helaili/github-oidc-auth` as shown below.

 ```yaml